1st Cornwall (Duke of Cornwall's) Artillery Volunteers: Artillery Volunteers 1859–1908

 On 1 April 1882 all the AVCs were affiliated to one of the territorial garrison divisions of the RA and the 1st Cornwall AV became part of the Western Division.
 On 1 September 1886 it officially became the 3rd Volunteer (Duke of Cornwall's) Brigade, Western Division, RA, but resumed its former title three years later.
 In 1888 HQ moved to Falmouth.
 By 1893 the War Office Mobilisation Scheme had allocated the 1st Cornwall Artillery Volunteers to the Plymouth fixed defences.

 In the 1890s the battery at Polruan was disbanded, a new No 6 Battery was raised at Hayle in 1894 and the higher numbered batteries were renumbered 7–9.
 Thereafter a new No 10 Battery was raised at Falmouth and Truro and No 11 Battery at Buryan and Newbridge.
 No 10 Battery had a drill shed at High Street, Falmouth.

 Royal Garrison Artillery

 In 1899 the RA was divided into separate field and garrison branches, and the artillery volunteers were all assigned to the Royal Garrison Artillery (RGA).
 On 1 January 1902 the RA's divisional organisation was abolished and the titles were changed, the unit becoming the 1st Cornwall (Duke of Cornwall's) Royal Garrison Artillery (Volunteers).
 Two further batteries were raised in the 1900s.

 Territorial Force

-When the Territorial Force (TF) was created from the old Volunteer Force under the Haldane Reforms of 1908, the 1st Cornwall RGA (V) was to join with the Devonshire RGA (V) to become the Cornwall & Dorset RGA, and also to provide a Cornwall Battery for the 3rd Wessex Brigade, Royal Field Artillery (RFA), but this was changed in 1910 to separate Cornwall and Devon units without the RFA battery.
+When the Territorial Force (TF) was created from the old Volunteer Force under the Haldane Reforms of 1908, the 1st Cornwall RGA (V) was to join with the Devonshire RGA (V) to become the Cornwall & Devon RGA, and also to provide a Cornwall Battery for the 3rd Wessex Brigade, Royal Field Artillery (RFA), but this was changed in 1910 to separate Cornwall and Devon units without the RFA battery.
 The Cornwall (Duke of Cornwall's) RGA had the following organisation: